KotatsuApp/Kotatsu/README.md

 * **Recommended:** Download and install APK from [GitHub Releases](https://github.com/KotatsuApp/Kotatsu/releases/latest).
 Application has a built-in self-updating feature.
 * Get it on [F-Droid](https://f-droid.org/packages/org.koitharu.kotatsu).
 The F-Droid build may be a bit outdated and some fixes might be missing.
-* Also [nightly builds](https://github.com/KotatsuApp/Kotatsu-nightly/releases) are available (very unstable, use at your own risk).
+* Also [nightly builds](https://github.com/KotatsuApp/Kotatsu-nightly/releases) are available (Unstable, use at your own risk).
+Application has a built-in self-updating feature.

 </div>